 The final point that I wish to make with regard to social engagement has to do with how we Shin Buddhists tend to see ourselves.
-The traditional image based, for example, on the Tannishō chapter is one of "ordinary foolish beings beset by blind passions," whereby we are unable to benefit others as our hearts desire.
+The traditional image based on Tannishō Chapter Four is one of "ordinary foolish beings beset by blind passions," whereby we are unable to benefit others as our hearts desire.
 And to that, I say "How true that is!"
 Yes, we are woefully inadequate.
-Nevertheless, however limited, we can be transformed as the earlier discussions of wisdom and authentic individuality demonstrated.27 Shingyō Saitō, Lecturer at Ryūkoku University, focuses in on this point by quoting Shinran, who says that when a foolish person possessed of blind passions attains Shinjin, "such a person does not belong to the group of ordinary foolish beings."
+Nevertheless, however limited, we can be transformed as the earlier discussions of wisdom and authentic individuality demonstrated.22 Shingyō Saitō, Lecturer at Ryūkoku University, focuses in on this point by quoting Shinran, who says that when a foolish person possessed of blind passions attains Shinjin, "such a person does not belong to the group of ordinary foolish beings."
 (CWS, p.
-629) Thus, such a person is still possessed of blind passion but is no longer your regular foolish being but is, in Shinran's words, a "white lotus among people."
-(Hymn of the Two Gateways, CWS, 629) Yes, such a person is like the lotus flower that is rooted in the mud of blind passions but rises above the muddy waters to bloom magnificently as an inspiration to others.
+629) Thus, such a person is still possessed of blind passion but is no longer your regular foolish being but a "white lotus among people."23 (CWS, 629)